googleapis/google-cloud-java/README.md

 ClusterControllerClient clusterControllerClient = ClusterControllerClient.create(settingsBuilder.build());
 ```

-Note: The configuration above *only* modifies the LRO RetrySettings for the `createClusterOperation` RPC.
+Note: The configuration above *only* modifies the LRO values for the `createClusterOperation` RPC.
-The other RPCs in the Client will still use each RPC's pre-configured RetrySettings.
+The other RPCs in the Client will still use each RPC's pre-configured LRO values.

 ## Managing Dependencies